The manual is a transparency and recognition tool for admissions officers in the Nordic and Baltic countries.

 The definition of automatic recognition agreed on by the pathfinder group is: “Automatic recognition of a degree leads to the automatic right of an applicant holding a qualification of a certain level to be considered for entry to a programme of further study in the next level in any other EHEA country (access).”

 In other words, higher education institutions should accept the level of a comparable European qualifications automatically as making the holder eligible to apply for admission to further study (right to access), while the final decision on admission and whether the applicants meet the specific admission requirements is solely within the authority of the higher education institutions.

 The Nordic-Baltic admission manual has been developed in a partnership among the central recognition authorities in each country, i.e. the ENIC/NARIC offices.

 The project partners in alphabetical order are:

-Agency for Science and Higher Education (Danish ENIC-NARIC
+- Danish Agency for Higher Education and Science (Danish ENIC/NARIC office)

-- Swedish Council for Higher Education (ENIC-NARIC Sweden)
+- Swedish Council for Higher Education (Swedish ENIC/NARIC office)